ibm-cloud-docs/power-iaas/modifying-instance.md

-You can use the CLI, API or Terraform to set the preferred processor compatibility mode for a VSI during its creation.
-When using the GUI, you can change the preferred mode only by editing an existing VSI that has already been deployed.
+You can use the GUI, CLI, API or Terraform to set the preferred processor compatibility mode for a VSI during its creation.
+For more information, see [Configuring a Power Virtual Server instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance){: external}.

-[Exploit-gen-HW-13-Nov-start]{: tag-purple}

-[Exploit-gen-HW-13-Nov-end]{: tag-purple}

 To change the preferred processor compatibility mode of a VSI by using the {{site.data.keyword.powerSys_notm}} user interface, complete the following steps: